lonesentinel19/bx-debugger/README.md

 There is something inherently appealing about writing backend JavaScript.

 ### HTML Output
-For easy viewing, a stylized version of the debugging report is available in the "html" folder and is named "output.html".
+For easy viewing, a stylized version of the debugging report is available in the "html" folder and is named "output-[file]-[time].html".
+The output file name uses the current UTC time to avoid collisions.